 In most cases, your child will get better without treatment, but it's always a good idea to call your pediatrician if your child has symptoms of food poisoning so that you can be reassured you know what to watch out for.

-If your child can’t hold fluids down without throwing up or is showing signs of dehydration, you may need to take him to the hospital to get an IV.
+If your child can’t hold fluids down without throwing up or is showing signs of dehydration, you may need to take them to the hospital to get an IV.
 This helps replace the fluids he’s lost and restores the balance of electrolytes.

 How Can I Care for My Child?